sophiebatten123/GinAmore/README.md

     - Search "Postgres" within the Resources tab and select the Heroku Postgres option.
 3. Create the settings.py file:
     - In Heroku navigate to the Settings tab, click on Reveal Config Vars and copy the DATABASE_URL.
-    - Within the GitPod workspace, create an env.py file within the main directory.
+    - Within the Gitpod workspace, create an env.py file within the main directory.
     - Import the env.py file within the settings.py file.
     - Create a SECRET_KEY value within the Reveal Config Vars in Heroku.
     - Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.